Frequently Asked Questions

 Who can I use as a referee?

-A minimum of two professional referees from clinical placements is required as part of your application (clinical facilitators from mental health placements are not to be used).
+A minimum of two professional referees from 2nd and 3rd year clinical placements are required as part of your application (clinical facilitators from mental health placements are not to be used).

 How are interviews conducted at SRH?

-Candidates will participate in a group interview process followed by short individual interviews.
-Interviews are currently scheduled for early August 2017.
+Candidates will participate in a individual interviews.
+Interviews are currently scheduled for 23rd and 24th August 2018.

 What sort of questions should I expect in the interview?